nopeNoshishi/leptos_oidc2/README.md

         <Authenticated>"This will only be rendered if the user is authenticated"</Authenticated>

+        <AuthErrorContext>"This will only be rendered if there was an error during authentication"</AuthErrorContext>

         // A more complex example with optional fallbacks for the loading and unauthenticated state
         <Authenticated
             unauthenticated=move || view! { "this will only be renderd if the user is unauthenticated" }